AIOps

 Edge Delta addresses this gap by combining three capabilities into a continuous operational cycle:

-1. Telemetry pipelines that process data at the edge, filtering noise before it reaches your storage and analytics systems
+1. Telemetry pipelines that process data at the edge, normalizing and filtering noise before it reaches your storage and analytics systems

 2. Anomaly detection that identifies unusual patterns automatically, without manually configured thresholds

-3. AI teammates that investigate anomalies, correlate events across systems, and recommend remediation with human-in-the-loop oversight
+3. AI teammates that correlate events across systems, investigate root causes, and recommend remediation with human-in-the-loop oversight

 These capabilities work together rather than in isolation.
 Pipelines produce clean, high-quality data.
 Anomaly detection surfaces what matters from that data.
 AI teammates act on those signals to investigate and respond.